tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you have an RDS instance that somehow fails and you have automated point-in-time recovery configured, what is the latest restorable time you can recover?
 A: 5 minutes.
 RDS transaction logs are written to an S3 bucket every 5 minutes and you can go back to up to 30 minutes by default or up to 35 days if you configure it.

+- Q:  What database service is best for performing analytics using SQL queries?
+A: Amazon Redshift.

 ## Management and Governance

 - Q: What AWS service can you use to consolidate multiple AWS accounts into an organzation?
 A: AWS Organizations lets you do this.
 Once you set up an AWS Organization, you can consolidate billing.